neutrinojs/neutrino/docs/cli/README.md

   test [files..]
 Run all suites from the test directory or provided files

 Options:
-  --inspect  Output a string representation of the configuration used by Neutrino and exit           [boolean] [default: false]
+  --inspect  Output a string representation of the configuration used by webpack and exit                     [boolean] [default: false]
-  --use      A list of Neutrino middleware used to configure the build                               [array] [default: []] --options  Set Neutrino options and environment variables, e.g. --options.env.NODE_ENV production  [default: {}] --quiet    Disable console output of CLI commands                                                  [boolean] [default: false]
+  --use      A list of Neutrino middleware used to configure the build                                        [array] [default: []]
+  --options  Set Neutrino options, config, and environment variables, e.g. --options.env.NODE_ENV production  [default: {}] --quiet    Disable console output of CLI commands                                                           [boolean] [default: false]
   --debug    Run in debug mode                                                                                [boolean] [default: false]
+  --require  Preload a module prior to loading Neutrino; can be used multiple times                           [array] [default: []]
   --version  Show version number                                                                              [boolean] --help     Show help                                                                                        [boolean]
 ```

 ## `--version`